ajgilbert/eft-exercise-cms/README.md

 The EFT2Obs repository is included as a submodule.
 It is not necessary to initialise this to just run the fits, but if you would also like to also test generating the EFT parameterisations, you should run `git submodule update --init`, then follow the EFT2Obs setup instructions [here](https://github.com/ajgilbert/EFT2Obs#initial-setup).

 To run the fit, a recent ROOT installation needs to be available.
-If you do not have one, you can set up a CMSSW area to get a standard environment:
+The code has been tested with the environment provided by the following setup:
 ```sh
 cd eft-exercise
 export SCRAM_ARCH=slc7_amd64_gcc700